digitalsurgeons/boilerplate/frontendguide.md

 /
 /components
 /components/Header/
-/components/Header/index.js
+/components/Header/header.js
-/components/Header/styles.scss
+/components/Header/header.scss
 ```

-The main Javascript file, as well as Javascript unrelated to specific components, is housed in the `js` folder, e.g. `/js/index.js`.
+The main Javascript file, as well as Javascript unrelated to specific components, is housed in the `js` folder, e.g. `/js/app.js`.

 The main SCSS file, as well as SCSS unrelated to specific components, is housed in the `scss` folder, e.g. `/scss/app.scss`.

-We recognize that frameworks have their own way to do things, however this boilerplate is for vanilla projects and is framework agnostic.
+We recognize that frameworks have their own way of doing things, and oftentimes a project will require the advanced features and structure that frameworks offer.
+However this boilerplate is intended for baseline vanilla projects and is framework agnostic.

 Always look to abstract components.
 Digital Surgeons has a very strong, very consistent style and the reuse of components across designs helps to improve this consistency at an implementation level.